fmacpro/horseman-article-parser/README.md

   })
 ```

+`parseArticle(params, <socket>)` accepts an option socket for pipeing status messages and errors to a front end UI.

+See [horseman-article-parser-ui](https://github.com/fmacpro/horseman-article-parser-ui) as an example.

 ## Development

 Please feel free to fork the repo or open pull requests to the development branch.
 I've used [eslint](https://eslint.org/) for linting & [yarn](https://yarnpkg.com/en/) for dependency management.